-"Come, Mr. Baley," he said, "you will have lunch with me and then, as soon after that as possible, you will leave for Earth again."
-His robotic staff was clearly in action with that in mind.
+"Come, Mr. Baley," he said, ""you will have lunch with me and then, as soon after that as possible, you will leave for Earth again."

+His robotic staff was clearly in action with that in mind.'
 Baley nodded and said sardonically, "The Chairman managed to thank me, but it seemed to stick in his throat."
 Fastolfe said, "You have no idea how you have been honored.
 The Chairman rarely thanks anyone, but then no one ever thanks the Chairman.
 It is always left to history to praise Chairmen and this one has served for over forty years.
 He has grown cranky and ill-tempered, as Chairmen always do in their final decades.
 "However, Mr. Baley, once again I thank you and, through me, Aurora will thank you.
 You will live to see Earthmen move outward into space, even in your short lifetime, and we will help you with our technology.
-"How you have managed to untie this knot of ours, Mr. Baley, in two Tinally in postcortal relaxation.
+"How you have managed to untie this knot of ours, Mr. Baley, in two and a half days-less-1 can't imagine.
+YOU are a wonderBut, come, you will want to wash and freshen up.
+I know I do."
+For the first time since the Chairman arrived, Baley had time to think of something besides his next sentence.
+He still didn't know what it was that had come to him three times, first on the point of sleep, then on the point of unconsciousness, and finally in postcoital relaxation.
 "He was there first!"
 It was still meaningless, yet he had made his point to the Chairman and carried all before him without it.
 Could it have any meaning at all, then, if it was a part of a mechanism that didn't fit and didn't seem needed?
 Was it nonsense?
-It chafed at the corner of his mind and he came to lunch a victor without the proper sensation of victory.
+It chafed at the comer of his mind and he came to lunch a victor without the proper sensation of victory.
 Somehow, he felt as though he had missed the point.
-For one thing, would the Chairman stick to his resolve?
-Amadiro had lost the battle, but he didn't seem the kind of person who would give up altogether under any circumstances.
-Give him credit and assume he meant what he said, that he was driven not by personal vainglory but by his concept of Auroran patriotism.
-If that were so, he could not give up.

 Baley felt it necessary to warn Fastolfe.